Probe versions

 Probe versions do not:

-• merge or reconcile issues across runs
+• merge or reconcile findings across runs

 • represent a task history or approval flow